pedrofurtado/microsoft_teams_incoming_webhook_ruby/README.md

 There are many other possible keys to be sent to Microsoft Incoming Webhook API.
 But pay attention to always send **at least** the 2 keys.

+# Gem public interface

+The `MicrosoftTeamsIncomingWebhookRuby::Message` has 3 main methods:

+- `new`: Initialization of object.
+You need to pass a block as parameters, containing the structure that will be converted automatically to JSON and be sent to Microsoft Incoming Webhook API.
+- `builder`: Message builder object, that allows add/redefine/remove fields arbitrarily.
+- `send`: Invocation of Incoming Webhook API, using HTTPS.

 ### Configuration of message structure lately of initialization

-The message structure and its field can be defined in two moments:
+The message structure and its fields can be defined in two moments:

 - Initialization of `MicrosoftTeamsIncomingWebhookRuby::Message` object
 - After object initialization, but before `send` method call

-You can add/remove any fields arbitrarily, but keeping at least the minimum required fields (`url` and `text`).
+🚨 You can add/remove any fields arbitrarily, but keeping at least the minimum required fields (`url` and `text`).
 Otherwise, an error will be generated when invoke `send` method.

 Below that are some examples of this manipulation:

-Initialization of `MicrosoftTeamsIncomingWebhookRuby::Message` object
+- Initialization of `MicrosoftTeamsIncomingWebhookRuby::Message` object

 ```ruby
 require 'microsoft_teams_incoming_webhook_ruby'